gabrielinbuon/CouchDBLibrary-PHP/README.md

 Simple CouchDB CURL Library : PHP

 This is just a simple library for basic use.
 Can be extended as it goes.
-If time permit me I will work on improving and from next update it will go as version 1.0 ++
+I will try improving the library if i have time in future.

 Please feel free to comment and write your suggestion.